 What about Part C?
 Also known as Medicare Advantage, Part C plans are offered by private insurers as an alternative to Traditional Medicare.
 Coverage is usually limited to a network of providers.
 These plans cover the same services as Part A and Part B and usually include Part D benefits.
 They may also offer some coverage for vision and dental.
 Clients may decide to choose a Medicare Advantage Plan if their providers are already in-network and they want a plan with no cap on emergency care outside the U.S. Premiums may be lower than Traditional Medicare but out-of-pocket costs vary significantly.

 Much of the funding for Medicare comes from a 2.9% payroll tax, split equally between employers and employees.
 But individuals must pay premiums, co-pays and other fees that can vary considerably.
-In general, costs will rise with age and inflation, so it’s important to factor that into your retirement planning.
-As the accompanying chart shows, a new Medicare subscriber might pay about $4,800 in 2019.
+In general, costs will rise with age and inflation, so it is important to factor that into your retirement planning.
+As the accompanying chart shows, a new Medicare subscriber might pay about $5,120 in 2020.
 Historically Medicare costs have increased 6.1% per year.
 For our planning purposes, we assume health care costs of $5,000 per person after age 65 inflating at 5.8% per year.

 How do I sign up for Medicare?

 If you are 65 and not yet receiving Social Security benefits, Medicare enrollment is not automatic.
-You have a seven- month sign-up window which begins three months before you turn 65.
+You have a seven-month sign-up window which begins three months before you turn 65.
 You may also sign up for Part A and/or Part B between January 1 and March 31 each year.
-The online application can be found at: http://www.socialsecurity. gov/medicare/apply.html and the process is simple, with no forms to sign and no documentation required.
+The online application can be found here.
+The process is simple, with no forms to sign and no documentation required.

 Part D enrollment is also optional.
 You may defer enrollment with no penalty if you have coverage which provides similar prescription drug benefits.
 However, someone without alternate coverage will pay higher rates if they choose to enroll at a later date.
 For most retirees, it typically makes sense to enroll in Part D up front, to protect against unforeseen expenses down the road.
 The open enrollment period runs from October 15 to December 7.